googlemaps/android-maps-utils/README.md

 This open-source library contains utilities that are useful for a wide range of applications using the [Google Maps SDK for Android][maps-sdk].

+As of version 5.0.0, the library has been rewritten in Kotlin and split into focused submodules so you can depend only on what you need.
+If you are upgrading from 4.x, see the [migration guide](MIGRATION.md).

 - **Marker animation** - animates a marker from one position to another
 - **Marker clustering** — handles the display of a large number of points
 - **Marker icons** — display text on your Markers